Redditor Fears They Are Acting Out of Selfishness After Refusing to Abandon Their Cats Despite Financial Issues

-OP's cats are well taken care of, but they still can't afford to take care of them.
+OP's cats are well taken care of, but they still can't afford to care for them.

 OP refuses the idea of getting rid of the cats and can't imagine them anywhere else.

-When OP announced to a family member that they're keeping the cats, they didn't take it well.
+When OP announced to a family member that they were keeping the cats, they didn't take it well.

 OP's cats are happy and healthy, but they won't be able to afford them for much longer.